thomassimmer/bitbucket-pipelines/README.md

 # bitbucket-pipelines

-A set of bitbucket-pipelines.yml to run your tests
+A set of bitbucket-pipelines.yml to run your tests.